-Colour printers are usually more expensive than their monochrome counterparts, both in purchasing cost and running cost.
-This is because monochrome printers use only black toner, whereas colour printers use Cyan Magenta and Yellow as well.
-Chron has a useful breakdown of the significant difference in per-page printing costs.
+It's worth mentioning that colour printers are usually more expensive than their monochrome counterparts, both in purchase cost and running cost.
+This is because they only use black toner, whereas colour printers use Cyan Magenta and Yellow.
+For this, Chron has a useful breakdown of the significant difference in per-page printing costs.

-Also, size is going to be important, or more integrally, how much space you've got for your printer to go.
-It's no use picking up a business-class printer when your desk only has a tiny space for printers, and likewise, if you opt for more of a compact laser printer, then you may end up with more space than initially thought.
+Size is also going to be important, or more integrally, how much space you have available on your desk to put your printer.
+It's no use picking up a business-class printer when your desk only has a tiny space for it.

 With this in mind, we’ve listed what we think are some of the best laser printers based on specs, general reviews, and features they offer that we think make them stand out from the crowd, plus answered some of your most frequently asked questions too.

 So, let's get into it - here are some of the best laser printers out there today.

 If you're just looking for a great all-round laser printer, the Brother MFC-L2750DW looks like a solid option.

 First things first, you'll find it's a handy multifunctional printer that can scan, fax, copy, and, of course, print.
 This means it's an especially useful candidate if you're working from home and you need to do more than just print pages off.

 Its printing speed is also pretty good with the Brother MFC-L2750DW able to put out 34 monochrome pages a minute and at a resolution of up to 2400x600, too.

 Read More: How To Fix Laser Printer Smudges

 There's also the ability to utilise duplex printing, which will be especially helpful for those who need to print double-sided resources in a jiffy.
 It also has potential benefits like lowering printing costs.